 I'm not sure if all the information is accurate, but it should be of help.
 My mentor is never wrong when it comes to spells.

 Dylis nodded in acknowledgment and did her best to translate for Aelius and Thais, who frowned down at the pictures and words as if they were a secret code they didn't have the key to.
 One thing was without a doubt, though.
 The image on the first page matched the bracelet in Thais' hands perfectly.

 Borrowing the pen from Thais, Dylis tore free a strip of paper and began writing Rhian a note.
 Thank you.
 I'll do my best to translate for them.
 I doubt anyone will come looking for us, but it'd be for the best if you

 She dropped the pen as the floor started shaking, the faint trembling always felt through wooden floors when a multitude of boots were trampling them.
 Looking up from her unfinished writing, Dylis steeled herself for what she would see.
 Her heart froze in her chest.

 The guards seemed to come from everywhere.
 They swarmed in through both the front door and the staff door, a few even coming down from the upper floor, crowding the stairs.
-And they all wore their Emperor's Sign.
+They all wore their Emperor's Sign.

 Dylis saw her demon companions stumble and falter, huddling together by the table.
 Vita came rushing down the stairs, firing arrows at the soldiers descending from the second floor.
 She jumped up on the table, her bare feet crumbling the map, Thais and Aelius huddling behind her.
 Dylis drew her sword and took point, doing her best to place herself between the oncoming soldiers and her squad.